mda-primetr/Spencer_et_al_2021/docs/WGSHuman.md

 The feature table (relative abundances of features by samples) for the human samples can be found in spreadsheet format on the link below:
 [Human Microbiome Feature Tables](../data/PD1_Wargo_Human_WGS_Relabund_and_metadata_light_filtering.xlsx)

 Different information for different aspects of samples can be found on different tabs.
-The following tabs are available on the spreadsheet, according to the table below.
+The following tabs are available on the spreadsheet, as explained in the table below.

 | Tab name | Description |
 | --- | --- |